 Commencing with the West African origins, this course examines the history of African American people and their search for freedom from the era of the Atlantic slave trade through the period of the Civil War.
-This is a writing intensive course and also meets a diversity requirement.
+This is a writing intensive course and meets a diversity requirement.

-Prerequisite: ENGL 1301 and Offered: Fall/Every Two Years
+Prerequisite: ENGL 1301 and Offered: Spring/Yearly